-High Phenolic Olive Oils are those Extra Virgin Olive Oils (EVOO’s) that contain a high percentage of phenolic compounds, called polyphenols which are directly related to the health benefits of olive oil.
+High Phenolic Olive Oils are those Olive Oils that contain a high percentage of phenolic compounds and are directly related to the health benefits of olive oil.
 According to the EU Health Claim Labeling Regulation (432/2012), the claim may be used only for olive oil which contains at least 5mg of hydroxytyrosol and its derivatives (e.g. oleuropein complex and tyrosol) per 20g of olive oil.
-The beneficial effect for the consumers is obtained with a daily intake of 20g of olive oil (2tbs).
+The beneficial effect for the consumers is obtained with a daily intake of 20g of olive oil (2-3tbs).
 This daily intake of high phenolic olive oil contributes to the protection of blood lipids from oxidative stress.
-UC Davis, Harvard University and many other research centers in the world embrace this idea and have backed it up with many researches over the last ten years.
+UC Davis, Harvard University, and many other research centers in the world embrace this idea and have backed it up with many kinds of research over the last ten years.

 · lower blood pressure